NGaikwad99/CompTIASecPlus-Prep/All modules.md

 # CompTIA Security+ Exam Notes SY0-701
 This document is formatted based on the Exam Objectives provided by CompTIA.
-This should be used as a reference document.
-Please make sure to use additional resources for preparing for the Security+ exam.
+The content is written by referring to CompTIA Security+ Study guide as well as various other sources.
+The document should be used as a reference for preparing for the Security+ exam.
+Please make sure to use additional sources.

 ## General Security Concepts
-### Compare and contrast various types of security controls
+### Security controls
 #### Categories
 * **Technical** controls are those implemented by the system.
 Examples include Firewalls, intrusion prevention/detection systems, jump servers, multi-factor authentication, backups, encryption, and anti-virus software.
 * **Managerial** controls are policies and procedures used to manage the systems.
 Examples include risk assessments, security planning exercises, disaster recovery plans, incident response schemes, and contingency planning.